Not sure where to stay in Lake Atitlan, Guatemala?

 That is why I am here to help.

 Below you will find our recommended hostels and hotels in Lake Atitlan and their location.
-Then we will also discuss the different Lake Atitlan villages and the pros and cons of staying in them!
+We will also discuss the different Lake Atitlan villages and the pros and cons of staying in them!

-Want A Quick Tip on Where To Stay In Lake Atitlan?
+Quick Tip On Where To Stay In Lake Atitlan, Guatemala

 There are many different villages in Lake Atitlan with their own pros and cons.
-The three most popular villages/towns are San Pedro, San Marcos, and Panajachel.
+The three most popular villages are San Pedro, San Marcos, and Panajachel.

 If this is your first time visiting Lake Atitlan, you cannot go wrong with choosing any of the three places to stay.
 These villages are great bases for exploring some of the best things to do in Lake Atitlan.